Subscribe Where You Listen the Most

 (then) and He shall direct your paths.

-As we look at this promise, we are compelled to ask ourselves a few questions about the joy of having the Lord directing our paths.
+As we look at this promise, it compelled us to ask ourselves a few questions about the joy of having the Lord directing our paths.

 There is so much more here than just what we read on the surface.
 To discover the meaning and implication of each word of this glorious if/then promise, and then to rest in His promise, you will need to keep listening.